Concrete Scanning Explained

 Concrete scanning is the use of ground penetrating radar and other equipment to detect materials or voids within a concrete slab.

 What can you find when scanning concrete?

 Concrete scanning can detect rebar, post-tension cables, electrical conduit, and voids.
-It can also be used for structural analysis including concrete slab depth measurement and rebar spacing.
+It can also be used for structural review including concrete slab measurement and rebar spacing.

 When do you need to scan concrete?